Lighting and Rendering / Blender

 Blender basic world shader setup

-When using HDR textures, make sure you set the Color Space setting to Linear.
+When using HDR textures, make sure you set the Color Space property to Linear Rec.709.

 Lights